SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## ~space
 Used to add an empty module for spacing to the left or right of another module in a row

+## ~strtodate
+converts a string and date format into a date object
+Parameters:
+- dateString(string) date as string
+- dateFormat(string) format of the date string

 ## ~strtotime
 converts a string and datetime format into a datetime object
 Parameters: